decyphertek-io/decyphertek/docs/products/gcp-nethsecurity-instructions.md

     - Save

 * Change SSH Script:
+    - Easier to add ssh keys to GCP Console, then to add via Web UI.
     - A custom script attaches ssh keys to the root account.
     - To change this to your new admin account, run from terminal:
 ```